muskangupta123/Swiggy-Data-Scraping-And-Analysis/README.md

 This repository contains the code and datasets used for a data-driven analysis of Swiggy's delivery operations.
 The project explores key aspects such as cuisine preferences, rating distribution, and delivery times to uncover insights that can help improve service efficiency and customer satisfaction.

 ## Project Structure
-- `datasets/`: Contains the datasets used for analysis, including the scraped data.
+- `Swiggy DataSet/`: Contains the datasets used for analysis, including the scraped data.
-- `scraping/`: Contains the scripts used for scraping data from Swiggy's website.
+- `Swiggy Data Scrape/`: Contains the scripts used for scraping data from Swiggy's website.
-- `notebooks/`: Jupyter notebooks containing the analysis and visualizations.
+- `Swiggy Data Analysis/`: Jupyter notebooks containing the analysis and visualizations.
 - `README.md`: Project documentation.

 ## Getting Started